TUCSON RODEO PARADE COMMITTEE, INC.

 Where History and Education Come Together

 One hundred-fifty thousand spectators line the streets in Southern Tucson in anticipation of the nation’s longest non-motorized, horse-drawn parade.
-The 97th annual Tucson Rodeo Parade will take place on Thursday, February 24, 2022.
+The 100th annual Tucson Rodeo Parade will take place on Thursday, February 20, 2025.
 One hundred and twenty-five entries consisting of over 2,500 people, 90 wagons and buggies, and about 650 horses, large and small, will form this colorful spectacle of our Western heritage.
 Included in the procession will be local dignitaries, Native American royalty and performers, historical wagons and colorful floats, marching bands and mariachis, costumed rodeo royalty from around the state and working cowboys.
 Continuing the tradition of no motorized entries, the entire parade is propelled by real horsepower.
-The parade is free, but ticketed grandstand seating that includes pre-parade entertainment and professional announcers is available next to the Rodeo Grounds on Irvington Road.
+The parade is free, but ticketed grandstand seating that includes pre-parade entertainment and professional announcers is available on 12th Ave and Drexel Road.

-The Tucson Rodeo Parade Committee is proud to serve the historical and educational interests of tourists, our community, and our schools through the Rodeo Parade and the Rodeo Parade Museum.
+The Tucson Rodeo Parade Committee is proud to serve the historical and educational interests of tourists, our community, and our schools through the Rodeo Parade and the Tucson Wagon and History Museum.
 The Museum offers school tours by reservation, and docents see as many as 2000 school age children every year.
 Grants to assist with school bus costs are often available.

-The Parade Museum is open Thursday-Saturday in November-April, 9:30am to 3:30pm and from 11am to 1pm before the Friday, Saturday, and Sunday rodeo performances.
+The Tucson Wagon and History Museum is open Thursday-Saturday, November-April, 9:30am to 2pm and from 11am to 1pm before the Friday, Saturday, and Sunday rodeo performances.

 Volunteers for the Parade and the Museum and financial donors are always needed.
 Tax deductible donations in any amount may be made to the Tucson Rodeo Parade and Museum, P.O.
 Box 1788, Tucson, AZ 85702.

-The Tucson Rodeo Parade will kick off at 9am on February 24, 2022, on Ajo near Park Ave.
-Pre- parade entertainment starts in the ticketed grandstands at 8am.
+The Tucson Rodeo Parade will kick off at 9am on February 20, 2025, on 12th Ave and Drexel Road.
+Pre-Parade entertainment starts in the ticketed grandstands at 8am.

 Check the website, tucsonrodeoparade.org or call (520) 294-1280 for more information.